-Monthly Activity Report (MAR)
+Monthly Service Activity Report (SAR)

-Every Lions Club uses this form to report its monthly activities.
-The report is submitted to International Headquarters either by mail or inline thorough a membership site on the associations web site.
-The report maybe filed on a monthly basis or annually.
-To submit the activity report online, go to www.lionsclubs.org and click on Submit Reports in the upper right corner of the screen.
-A password is required to use the membership site.
-Requests for passwords or questions can be directed to wmmr.Lionsclubs.org.
-Refer to the Complete Reference Guide located on the Web Site for answers for any questions.
+Every Lions Club uses this form to report its monthly service activities.
+The report is submitted to Lions Club International (LCI) either by mail or online thorough a membership site on the associations web site.
+The report may be filed on a monthly basis or annually.
+To submit the monthly service activity report online a user name and password is required, (the user name is your Lions District id number), go to www.lionsclubs.org and click on MyLCI.
+Type in your user name and password and tab on submit.
+The Home page will come up - Go to My Tasks and submit your reports.
+(The process is not complete until you have saved the data that you have entered.)